alextok/dbsc-discussions/README.md

    B->>B: Remember this key is for RP (and maybe path)
    ```

+   Introduce an optional signalling from the local keyhelper to indicate if binding statement needs to be cached in the browser.

 # Closed topics

+1. [Concluded]Binding statement Format - String is preferred, as we want to keep the format open to allow for platform-specific optimizations.
+Since nonce is necessary to be validated, the diagrams are updated to reflect this, allowing open format for strings.
+Owners: Sameera/Kristian to close this with the broader group.

 1. Should we stick to `nonce` as a uniform term and replace `challenge`?
    Conclusion: We should stick to `nonce` as a uniform term.
 Header name can be `Challenge` and `Nonce` as the parameter name.